stacykim/stacykim.github.io/pages/cv.md

   <div class="small-2 columns">2016-2018</div>
   <div class="small-10 columns">
     <strong>STEAM Lecture Series Co-Organizer</strong> <br>
-    Awarded ∼$25K from the STEAM Project (funded by the John Templeton Foundation and the Fuller Theological Seminary) to host a 4-part discussion series on science and theol- ogy.
-Aided in inviting speakers, organizing seminars, and publicizing for keynote interdis- ciplinary discussions between scientists, philosophers, and theologians on topics spanning love, death, and the rise of AI. <br> <br>
+    Awarded ∼$25K from the <a href="http://thesteamproject.org/">STEAM Project</a> to host a 4-part discussion series on science and theology.
+Aided in inviting speakers, organizing seminars, and publicizing for keynote interdisciplinary discussions between scientists, philosophers, and theologians on topics spanning love, death, and the rise of AI. <br> <br>
   </div>
 </div>